-There has long been a common misconception that the payment of fees to non-executive directors can be made without having to account for tax and National Insurance (NI) by way of the PAYE system.
-Unfortunately, this is not the case.
+There has long been a common misconception that the payment of fees to non-executive directors can be made without having to account for tax and National Insurance (NI) by way of the PAYE (Pay as You Earn) system.

 Some people think that putting a director on the payroll automatically makes them an employee and gives them employment protection rights and redundancy rights.
 Not so.
 Under legislation going back to 1972 PAYE must be accounted for on income from “employment or from holding an office”.
 The two are quite separate and just being on the payroll doesn’t give a director any of the rights enjoyed by an employee.
 Of course if the director is an executive director then he or she does have employment rights.

 It is quite common for non-executive director to have their fess paid into a Personal Service Company (PSC).
 This is usually done in the belief that the provisions of the PSC legislation -commonly known as “IR35″ – will apply.
 Under IR35, a PSC is required to account for tax and NI by way of the PAYE system on all fees paid to it by the ultimate employer, subject to limited deductions for expenses.
 Unfortunately the IR35 provisions specifically exclude fees paid to directors.
 See “Related Articles” below for more information on IR35.

 As explained above, as office holders, directors are not treated in the same manner as other workers.
 This leaves the employing company liable to account for tax on the amounts paid to the PSC – even if the PSC has already accounted for tax.
 The PSC would, however, under those circumstances, retain the responsibility to account for NI.